 Did you try this recipe?
 If so, be sure to leave a review below and tag me @flavorthemoments on Facebook and Instagram

-Crock pot mashed potatoes in a white bowl
+Crock pot mashed potatoes with buttermilk in a bowl.

 Crock Pot Mashed Potatoes

-Crock Pot Mashed Potatoes are creamy and delicious, with the flavors of garlic, rosemary and tangy buttermilk!
-They're an easy side dish that's naturally gluten-free and it's great for holidays or busy weeknights!
+These Crock Pot Mashed Potatoes are creamy, delicious, and layered with the flavors of garlic, rosemary, and tangy buttermilk!
+They're an easy gluten-free side dish that the entire family will love!

 0